clach04/logitech-unifying-receiver-tools/readme.md

 Portable, pure Python script that relies only on PyUSB.

+This would not exist if it where not for pairing_tool and PyUnify.

+Also consider http://pwr.github.io/Solaar/ which has more requirements and dependencies but it supports more advanced operations like viewing paired devices and unpairing.

 ## pairing_tool

 Linux only - command line tool written in C (so it needs some compiling).